A Victorian marketplace with Roman roots, Leadenhall Market is as old as London itself and carries the legacy of Londoners past and present.

 And the market's celebrity doesn't end there.
 More than just a film location, it was also used for the music video of the Erasure hit, I Love To Hate You.

-The tale made its way around the market.
-Tom was celebrated as a goose amongst goslings.
-The market employees began to leave him scraps of food.
+The tale of Tom made its way around the market.
+He was celebrated as a goose amongst goslings.
+The market employees began to leave him scraps of food and he became a familiar face in the area.

 The Ancient Origins of Leadenhall Market

-Prior to Old Tom's Victorian market, prior even to the 14th Century building that came before it, there was a Roman market on this very same site.
+Prior to Old Tom’s Victorian market, prior even to the 14th century origins of Leadenhall Market that preceded it, archeologists have found evidence that a Roman market existed on the very same site.

 One More Thing…

-As well as being a place of interest of film and history buffs alike, Leadenhall Market is also, well... a pretty good market.
-Between the hours of 10am-6pm, it remains a great place to buy such things as meat, cheese and flowers.
+As well as being a place of interest for film and history buffs alike, Leadenhall Market is also, well…a pretty good market.
+Open between the hours of 10am and 6pm, it remains a great place to buy such things as meat, cheese and flowers.